oxinabox/Kaldi-Notes/tidigits/train_eval.md

 ```
 (Assuming that `/kaldi-trunk/src/latbin` is in your path)

-Will fill `1.fsts` with a collection of text form fsts,
-one for each utterance space seperated.
+Will fill `1.fsts` with a collection of text form fsts, one for each utterance space seperated.
-However the labels (input and output are same as FSA), are not preserved in the text.
+Ones with multiple terminal states have multiple different "reasonably likely" phrases possible.
+The Labels on the transitions do not directly reflect anything (to my knowledge).
+The weights are the negitive log likelyhood of that transitor (or that final state)

 As shown below: